nteract/semiotic/public/assets/markdown/xyframe.md

 ### lineRenderMode: { _string_ | _function_ | _object_ }

 If _lineRenderMode_ is specified, lines are rendered in a non-photorealistic manner.
-This can be basic sketchy rendering using `"sketchy"` or primitive paint-style using `"painty"` or an object with `renderMode: "sketchy"` and properties matching those found in [roughjs](https://roughjs.com/) or a function that takes a line data object and returns a string or object such as that.
-Sketchy (but not painty) render mode is honored in canvas rendering.
+This can be basic sketchy rendering using `"sketchy"` or an object with `renderMode: "sketchy"` and properties matching those found in [roughjs](https://roughjs.com/) or a function that takes a line data object and returns a string or object such as that.
+Sketchy render mode is honored in canvas rendering.

 ```jsx
 /*Boolean option */